 Credit unions received top marks in the American Customer Satisfaction Index, significantly outpacing other financial institutions.
 Several websites, such as BusinessInsider.com, have also highlighted the benefits of credit unions over banks.

 So, since you’re already reading this, you’re already in on the secret.
-With so much financial uncertainty today, one thing is absolutely certain: You’ve found the best place to do your banking!
+With so much financial uncertainty today, one thing is certain: You’ve found the best place to do your banking!

 But don’t just take our word for it.
 Do your research and see for yourself how credit unions compare to for-profit banks.
 Consider these five categories: